Beers15/ask-chef-frontend/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log (Starting with v2.0.0)

+10-11-2021: 12:00pm - Add Detailed Modal to recipe cards that displays the various info that's fetched from ask-chef forms.

 10-6-2021: 3:30pm - Link question search form with Ask-Chef api.
 User can now recieve recipes from question form data.